jgehring/Laudio/README.rst

 ``IMPORTANT``: THE CURRENT GIT VERSION AND ALPHA 4 or later OF 0.4 NEEDS DJANGO 1.2.1 Go to http://www.djangoproject.com/download/ to read how to install it

+Your Laudio installation is now up and running at http://localhost/laudio

 .. _`Download Page`: http://github.com/Raydiation/Laudio/downloads
 .. _`Ampache`: http://ampache.org/